 Tax on Gifted Property in India

 As an NRI, you may have several doubts regarding the rules of tax on gifted property in India.
 Many may be worried or concerned about the tax implications on gifted property in India.
 Further, many people, whether they are NRIs or not, are unsure about the tax rate on gifted property.
-In the case that you have inherited a property, you may be unclear about the rules regarding inheritance tax on gifted property.
-However, we are here to provide you with all the information you will need in order to make this process of paying of gift tax much easier on your mind as well as your pocket.
+In the case that you have inherited property, you may be unclear about the rules regarding inheritance tax on gifted property.
+However, we are here to provide you with all the information you will need in order to make this process of paying gift tax much easier on your mind as well as your pocket.

 What Are The Tax Rates On Gifted Property In India?

 You should know that, as of 2017, there is no gift tax in India.
 The Gift Tax Act of 1958 has been repealed in India, with effect from the 1st October 1998.
 However, it is not as simple as all that.
 If the value of the item gifted by you happens to exceed a certain limit, then based on certain guidelines followed by the Government of India, there could be a small amount levied on your gift.

 The good news is that there is absolutely no gift tax when the gift is being made to a relative of yours irrespective of the actual value of the gift.
 For the gift to be tax-free in India, the person to whom you make the gift should be your: